Learn how to change the color of an image in Photoshop CC from the 07 different tutorials and be a color replacement master.

 You can choose both options from the drop-down menu.

 Now horizontal dragging of the gradient throughout the image will give you an eye-catchy blend of the color.
 Ensure to do this when the mask is selected.

-In the image, the blue and red colors turned to purple, where they are being mixed.
+The blue and red colors in the image turned purple, where they were mixed.

 You may read:

 - How to Whiten Teeth in Photoshop (A Helpful Guide)

 - Photo to Color Pencil Sketch with Photoshop

 - Replace the Sky in a Photo Using Photoshop

 People waste time following a few unnecessary steps to change the background color.
 However, this method of background color changing is pretty effective and easy too.

 In this tutorial, we will show you how to change the background color of any image in Adobe Photoshop CC.
 It’s easy!